wcandillon/react-native-img-cache/README.md

 ### CachedImage

 The `CachedImage` component assumes that the image URI will never change.
 The image is stored and served from the application cache.
+This component accepts the same properties than `Image` except for a few difference:
+* `source` doesn't accept an array of image URIs like `Image` does.
+Please file an issue if that's something you would like to see supported.
+* The `uri` property in `source` is mandatory.
+* The `body property` in `source` is not supported.
+Please file an issue if that's something you would like to see supported.

 ```jsx
 import {CachedImage} from "react-native-img-cache";